Global Small Cap Strategy Quarterly Commentary – USD

 During the quarter we exited Carriage Services, Primo Water, Emergent Biosolutions, Advance Residence Inv Corporation, Norway Royal Salmon, Autogrill, Cognyte Software, and Cerence Inc.

 WHAT IS OUR EAR-TO-THE-GROUND APPROACH TELLING US?

-In this macro environment, we continue to put our focus on our holdings balance sheet, favouring companies with little debt and strong cash flow generation, as well a well-defined secular trend that will drive growth for years to come.
+In this macro environment, we continue to put our focus on our holdings’ balance sheet, favouring companies with little debt and strong cash flow generation, as well a well-defined secular trend that will drive growth for years to come.
+We expect this new volatile environment to be beneficial to active asset managers as opportunities to add value will accelerate.
 We do not make material sector or country adjustments to the portfolio because of these expectations and maintain a diversified list of holding companies with defensible business models that are trading at a discount to their intrinsic value.
 Our portfolio remains well diversified across the many countries, currencies and industries that compose our benchmarks.